 Here are some other easy ways to incorporate mung beans into your meals:

-- Make this mung bean pilaf opens in a new tab for a hearty vegan entrée.
+Make this mung bean pilaf opens in a new tab for a hearty vegan entrée.

-- Try them in a brown rice and beans bowl with curry or Thai flavors.
+Try them in a brown rice and beans bowl with curry or Thai flavors.

-- Toss into a stir-fry with broccoli and cabbage.
+Toss into a stir-fry with broccoli and cabbage.

-- Use them in place of the edamame or green beans in this light vegetarian entrée opens in a new tab or side.
+Use them in place of the edamame or green beans in this light vegetarian entrée opens in a new tab or side.

-- Use cooked mung beans in place of lentils in recipes.
+Use cooked mung beans in place of lentils in recipes.

-- Substitute cooked mung beans for the in this three-bean salad opens in a new tab.
+Substitute cooked mung beans for the in this three-bean salad opens in a new tab.

-- Sauté cooked beans with diced shallot and drizzle with olive oil and lemon juice.
+Sauté cooked beans with diced shallot and drizzle with olive oil and lemon juice.

-- Include the beans in minestrones or vegetable soups.
+Include the beans in minestrones or vegetable soups.

-- Use about 4 1/2 cups cooked mung beans in place of the canned beans in this beans and ham opens in a new tab entrée.
+Use about 4 1/2 cups cooked mung beans in place of the canned beans in this beans and ham opens in a new tab entrée.

-- Try mung beans in a soup, such as this vegan chili opens in a new tab.
+Try mung beans in a soup, such as this vegan chili opens in a new tab.
 Leftovers would be great over a baked sweet potato.

-- Add one-half cup of cooked, cold mung beans to zestylettuce wraps opens in a new tab.
+Add one-half cup of cooked, cold mung beans to zestylettuce wraps opens in a new tab.

-- Riff on Pad Thai flavors opens in a new tab, using cooked, cold mung beans instead of their sprouts.
+Riff on Pad Thai flavors opens in a new tab, using cooked, cold mung beans instead of their sprouts.

-- Substitute some of the black-eyed peas in Hoppin’ John opens in a new tab for mung beans.
+Substitute some of the black-eyed peas in Hoppin’ John opens in a new tab for mung beans.

-- Use the tiny beans in a succotash opens in a new tab.
+Use the tiny beans in a succotash opens in a new tab.